appvia/tako/README.md

 ```

 In this case, _Kev_,
-- Has re-introspected our _Compose Kubernetes source_.
+- Has re-introspected our _Source application manifest_.
 - Has NOT detected any config changes that need to be applied to our _Compose environment overrides_.
 - Has generated manifests to enable our app to run in both a `local` and `stage` mode.